-Our TN Visa lawyers advise clients that the TN Visa is granted for three (3) years and may be extended or renewed.
 Our experienced TN Visa Lawyers in Miami, Florida, USA can assist with preparing the documentation to confirm satisfaction of the TN Visa requirements, the professional job opening and the employee’s experience, licenses and education among others.
 Our overall processing time to prepare the TN visa documents is 3 to 4 weeks.
 Contact us, your experienced business immigration lawyers in Miami, Florida, USA to schedule an appointment for your immigration case and find out more about the TN NAFTA Professional Visa and other visa options available to you.

 Malescu Law P.A. – Business Immigration Lawyers